GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 **Make guesses for this exercise whenever you don't have real information to go on.**

 1. **Browse existing dashboards**
-   - Navigate to **Google Cloud Monitoring \> Dashboards \> Custom Dashboards**.
+   - Find them at **Google Cloud Monitoring \> Dashboards \> Custom Dashboards**.
-   - Examine the **Login**, **Startup**, and **Chat** dashboards.
 1. **Assess user experience**
-     - Based on the metrics and your own experience (or user feedback if available), describe how users likely perceive the app's performance.
+     - Based on the metrics and your own experience, describe how users likely perceive the app's performance.
 1. **Categorize** aspects of the application into:
     - **Going Well:** Areas with good performance.
     - **Need Improvement:** Areas with minor performance issues.
     - **Need Improvement Urgently:** Areas with significant performance issues impacting user experience.
-1. **Choose Your SLIs:** Create 4 SLIs from metrics that are already available.
+1. **Choose Your SLIs:**
    - Define SLIs (on paper) by examining the dashboards to identify relevant metrics.
-In many cases, the dashboards already display key SLIs.
    - Write them down in definition form.
      - Example Availability SLI: The availability of `service abc` is measured by the ratio of successful startups recorded as a ratio of `metric x` to the total attempts in `metric y`.
      - Example Latency SLI: The latency of `service abc`, measured by the `metric x`, is tracked as a histogram at the 10th, 50th, 90th, and 99th percentiles.